sanderboer/typst-pagemaker/README.md

 python -m unittest discover tests -v
 ```

 - The suite includes an optional PDF compile test that runs `pagemaker pdf` end-to-end and compiles via Typst.
 It automatically skips if `typst` is unavailable.
-Legacy MuchPDF-specific tests only run when PAGEMAKER_ENABLE_MUCHPDF_LEGACY=1 is set.

 ### Code Style & Pre-commit